 Students respect the views and opinions of their colleagues.
 Disagreement and debate are encouraged; however, intolerance for the views of others is unacceptable.
+The property phones and wireless devices are turned off.

 STUDENT EXCUSES: In case you cannot attend one of the examinations, if and only if you can present an official (dean's or president's office approved) excuse or METU Medical Center certified Health Report, you will be eligible to take a make-up examination.
 There will be one single, comprehensive and essay type make-up examination during the final period and it will be counted towards whichever exam(s) you are missing.